 Table of Contents

-In the following article, Jarod Greene, VP of Product Marketing at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses eight steps to achieve IT service management excellence.
+In the following article, Jarod Greene, Vice President of Service Management Strategy at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses eight steps to achieve IT service management excellence.
 With more than 12 years of ITSM industry experience, Jarod understands the market from the vendor, end-user, customer, and analyst perspectives.
 His proficiency in IT service support management processes, organizational structures, and technology is sought after for speaking engagements, customer consultations, and product development.
 He has published numerous white papers, research articles, and blogs, and delivers innovative IT-focused presentations at events around the world.

 ITIL vs. ITSM: What’s the Difference, and Why Does it Matter?

 To remain relevant in our fast-paced, ever-changing technological world, modern day business has had to adopt and perfect modern, agile methods to efficiently manage the delivery of IT services to its business customers.
 To solve this information dissemination and management dilemma, two acronyms are often used when discussing how to meet customer’s exponentially increasing demands, ITSM (information technology service management) and ITIL (IT Infrastructure Library).

 Similar to the “which came first, the chicken or the egg” question, some people believe that ITIL was the original driver to ITSM.
 In actuality, ITSM was the precursor.
 In fact, the concept of service management originated in industries such as manufacturing supply chain management well before IT began thinking about ITSM in this way.
 Traditional IT was designed to service early mainframe environments – they were siloed, reactive, and without formal processes.
 ITSM is the result of various technology vendors and product suppliers needing a better way to help their customers implement and utilize the technology they purchased.
 The solution is modernized ITSM that encompasses proactive processes and procedures used to plan, design, deliver, and control IT service delivery to business users.